Learning the dynamics of a one-dimensional plasma model with graph neural networks: Collisions vs. crossings

-\section{Collisions vs. Crossings}
+\section{Collisions vs. crossings}

 It is possible to model the sheet crossings as binary collisions (as previously illustrated in \fref{fig:crossings_vs_collisions}).
-This was the strategy initially explored in this work since the Graph Network simulator proposed by Sanchez-Gonzalez et al.~\cite{sanchez2020learning} was introduced for 2D/3D simulations where particle collisions occur.
+This was the strategy initially explored in this work, since the Graph Network simulator proposed by Sanchez-Gonzalez et al.~\cite{sanchez2020learning} was introduced for 2D/3D simulations where particle collisions occur.
 However, the accuracy of the models trained in this fashion was significantly worse.
-In this subsection, we explain why this is happening.
+In this subsection, we explain why this happens.

-When trying to predict dynamics considering binary collisions, the range of target accelerations changes significantly (see \fref{fig:crossings_vs_collisions_targets}) since at the moment of collision, particles feel a force that is orders of magnitude larger than the one felt during their oscillatory motion.
-This broadening makes it harder for the network to accurately model the full dynamic range of accelerations.
+When trying to predict dynamics considering binary collisions, the range of target accelerations changes significantly (see \fref{fig:crossings_vs_collisions_targets}) since at the moment of collision, sheets feel a force that is orders of magnitude larger than the one felt during their oscillatory motion.
+This broadening makes it harder for the network to accurately model the full dynamic range of accelerations (even if we normalize the targets to unit variance).

-Additionally, in the time step where sheets collide, their respective finite difference velocities significantly decrease, and information is lost about the initial momentum of the particles (especially for larger $v$ and small $\Delta t$).
+Additionally, in the time step where sheets collide, their respective finite difference velocities significantly decrease, and information is lost about the initial momentum of the sheets (especially for larger $v$ and small $\Delta t$).
 Therefore, to allow for correct momentum transfer, it is necessary to include the previous $C$ step velocities in the node representation $\textbf{n}^t_i = \left[\xi^t_i, v^t_i, ..., v^{t-C+1}\right]$ as in Sanchez-Gonzalez \textit{et al.}~\cite{sanchez2020learning}.
 This introduces a new hyperparameter that requires tuning and whose value depends on the frequency of collisions.

-For larger collision frequencies, it then becomes hard to correctly model momentum transfer since the model: a) needs to predict a larger dynamics range of accelerations; b) needs to take into account dynamics across multiple time steps and larger neighboring regions.
-In our case, this resulted in considerably larger neural networks architectures, whose accuracy was still significantly worse than models trained to predict crossing dynamics.
+For larger collision frequencies, it then becomes hard to correctly model momentum transfer since the model needs to predict a larger dynamics range of accelerations, and to take into account dynamics across multiple time steps and larger neighboring regions.
+In our case, this resulted in considerably larger neural network architectures, whose accuracy was still significantly worse than models trained to predict crossing dynamics.